Data collection

 Opt-outs

 Graduates are able to opt out from the survey and any further communication through a number of different channels.
-The email invitations and online survey instrument provide direct access to information on how to opt out.
+The email invitations and online survey instrument provide access to information and a direct 'unsubscribe' link to opt-out.
 Respondents can contact HESA at any point to request an opt-out or deletion of their survey data or contact details as per their rights under GDPR (this extends after the survey closes up to a fixed point which is outlined on the privacy notice).

 Respondents can also refuse to take part in the survey over the phone, and interviewers are trained to handle such requests.